SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 </table>

-**Note: In case the variable does not exist or is misspelled, the generated content is displayed. **
+>**Info:** In case the variable does not exist or is misspelled, the generated content is displayed.